 - Look up unfamiliar words and then if they’re too difficult for understanding you may rephrase them with your own words

-- Construct the sentences clearly, don’t forget to include the main points you want to deliver: for this jot down on the piece of paper the main ideas
+- Construct the sentences clearly, don’t forget to include the main points you want to deliver: for this jot down on the piece of paper the main concept

 - Keep it brief: don’t lose the original essence but try to make it look more laconic, reduce and delete ruthlessly all the unessential sentences.

-- In the summary paragraph don’t be tempted by desire to stick your own interpretation, draw the distinct like between your opinion and someone’s thoughts.
+- In the paragraph don’t be tempted by the desire to stick your own interpretation, draw the distinct like between your opinion and someone’s thoughts.

 - Don’t bore your readers, vary the introduction of your sources, f. g “according to” next time can be substituted by “some authors or sources conclude that…and other variants.”

-There are 7 interesting summarization strategies for students, the main idea of those techniques is that some of them come in the kind of game form, not leaving the chance to get bored quickly during the brainstorming process.
-Some can be used in pairs or groups as a teamwork always enhances the result.
+We gathered best summarizing techniques for everyone, the essence of those approaches is that some of them come in the kind of game form, not leaving the chance to get bored quickly during the brainstorming.

 How does it work?
-You need to fill out so-called 3-2-1 chart, filling the information of:
+You need to fill out the so-called 3-2-1 chart, filling the information of:

 3 – Most important facts you found out